 An American actor and well-known horror film star who performed many voice roles in animated movies during his career (he played “Eugene” in Disney’s The Little Mermaid).
 Well known for his distinctive sinister laugh, there were rumors among the Hollywood community that said Price liked to collect shrunken heads (among other bizarre things), which could explain why some people might think he was strange.

-Canadian pianist who was well-known for his innovative style of playing classical music at a very fast pace, which made him quite popular in the 1960s to 1980s when he was alive.
+Canadian pianist who was well-known for his innovative style of playing classical music at a very fast pace, which made him quite popular from the 1960s to the 1980s when he was alive.
 He also had a nervous habit of tapping on the piano’s keys with both hands while performing that would cause the piano to sound out of tune if someone else were to play it afterward.

 Spanish painter whose surrealist style would later influence other famous artists such as Andy Warhol.
 While he is often viewed as eccentric because of his artworks and his outlandish personality, many rumors claim the artist was a bit crazy or at least had some mental disorder.